developextra/blogsauce/docs/1-Start.md

 Clone or download using npm.
-Either way, I'm going to end removing the `bin` script(s) from the repo.
+Either way, I'm going to end up removing the `bin` script(s) from the repo.
 Reason being, the docs for this repo will eventually have a script you can plug into your own bin, and you can `npm link` your own cli.
 I just think